 Vinika D. Rao

-After completing her MBA from IIM, Bangalore, Vinika started her career with a multinational bank in India, went on to become General Manager of an American Asian JV in the field of industrial chemicals and later became the Managing Director of an Indonesian conglomerate.
-She co-founded a boutique advisory firm in Singapore before making a serendipitous transition to education.
-As Associate Professor at the SP Jain Center of Management, Singapore, Vinika taught business strategy to MBAs and EMBAs and conducted specialized programs for various corporate clients.
-She has also taught at the Melbourne Institute of Technology, Deakin University, Curtin University, Lembaga Pengembangan Management Indonesia and the International Golden Institute of Management, Jakarta, as well as Murdoch University and Kaplan, Singapore.
+Vinika started her career with a multinational bank in India.
+She went on to become General Manager of an American-Asian joint venture in the field of industrial chemicals and later the Managing Director of an Indonesian conglomerate, before making a serendipitous transition to education.
+Prior to joining INSEAD, she was Associate Professor of Strategy at the S.P.
+Jain Center of Management, Singapore, teaching MBAs and EMBAs and conducting specialized programs for corporate clients.
+She has also taught at the Melbourne Institute of Technology, Deakin University, Curtin University, Lembaga Pengembangan Management Indonesia, Jakarta, as well as Murdoch University and Kaplan, Singapore.
 She has conducted numerous workshops and seminars for specific companies as well as open enrollment events.

 - "Men United, for Women" - Men cannot be bystanders in the growing drive for a more gender-balanced workplace.

 - "Tailored Approaches Needed for Gender Balance"- Greater male involvement and tailored programmes are emerging as sources of hope in tackling gender inequality in Asia.

 - "Should We Fear the Robot Revolution?" - The AI boom holds both utopian and dystopian possibilities that we may not yet be prepared for.